-We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for our unit-based compensation plans.
+We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for the unit-based compensation plans of the Parent Company and ETP.
 Generally, the recipients of the stock grants are not entitled to receive any unit distributions during the required service period for vesting.
 Accordingly, as provided in SFAS 123R, the Partnership values the unit awards based on the per unit grant-date market value reduced by the present value of the distributions expected to be paid on the units during the requisite service period.
 The present value of expected service period distributions is computed based on the risk-free interest rate, the expected life of the unit grants and the expected unit distributions.

-We recognized compensation expense related to unit-based compensation plans of \$5,251 and \$3,164 for the three months ended November 30, 2007 and 2006, respectively.
+We recognized compensation expense of \$5,269 and \$3,164 for the three months ended November 30, 2007 and 2006, respectively, for ETP's and the Parent Company's unit based compensation plans.